KelvinLi2020/P_wiki/PingPong-program.md

 rather it terminates execution of the enclosing code block and is handled immediately.

-The entry code block in state `SendPing` shows a use of the send statement for sending a `PING` event to the machine whose address is stored in the variable server.
+The entry code block in state `SendPing` shows an example of the "send" statement for sending a `PING` event to the machine whose address is stored in the variable server.
 The keyword `this` evaluates to the address of the machine